Wolf River Conservancy: History

 Members of the Wolf River Conservancy, the Shelby Farms Park Alliance, and Greater Memphis Greenline gather for the 2007 Greening Greater Memphis summit, along with local elected officials.

 The WRC was formed in 1985 by a small group of people concerned about a new dredging and infill project on the Wolf River in Memphis.
 They had witnessed the effects of similar development-related degradation along nearby Nonconnah Creek.
 That small group has grown to include more than members from every community along the river.
 For ten years the group's emphasis was in advocacy and education—commenting on wetland destruction or encouraging activities on the river during Wolf River Days.
-Only later did the group become a land trust organization by holding land or conservation easements in its own name.

-Ghost River campaign

-The change occurred when WRC, the Tennessee Department of Environment and Conservation, the Tennessee Wildlife Resources Agency, and local conservationists W.S.
-"Babe" Howard and Lucius Burch merged their collective resources to satisfy the public's outcry for the protection of the Ghost River section of the Wolf near LaGrange, Tennessee.
-During 1995, 4,500 acres (18 km²) -- including the Ghost River—were saved from a land and timber company auction.
+In 1995, WRC become a land trust organization after purchasing the Ghost River section of the Wolf near La Grange, Tennessee.
+The Tennessee Department of Environment and Conservation, the Tennessee Wildlife Resources Agency, and local conservationists W.S.
+"Babe" Howard and Lucius Burch merged their collective resources to save a 4000 acre section of the river from a land and timber company auction.
 This area was ultimately brought into public ownership as the Wolf River Wildlife Management Area and the Ghost River State Natural Area.

-Present

 With a dramatic increase in concern for the Wolf River by an increasingly more environmentally sensitive public, the Wolf River Conservancy continues to advance in new arenas, like the City of Memphis' Wolf River Greenway Master Plan, the Army Corps of Engineers/Shelby County Wolf River Restoration project in Collierville, recreational facilities at the river's source in the Holly Springs National Forest, as well as continued efforts to conserve and enhance the river's bottomland forests in Fayette and Benton counties.

 Wolf River Greenway

-The Wolf River Greenway will be a 26-mile multi-use path following the Wolf River through Memphis from Mud Island to Germantown.
+The Wolf River Greenway is a 26-mile multi-use path being constructed alongside the Wolf River through Memphis from Mud Island to Germantown.
 It connects to Greenbelt Park, Germantown Greenway, Shelby Farms, and the Shelby Farms Greenline.
 It is planned to connect to the future Heights Line and Chelsea Greenline.